-Cash, cash equivalents and investments were \$35.6 million at August 27, 2022.
-Cash, cash equivalents and investments by geographic area at August 27, 2022 consisted of \$22.9 million in North America, \$5.6 million in Europe, \$1.4 million in Latin America and \$5.7 million in Asia/Pacific.
-No funds were repatriated to the United States in first quarter of fiscal 2023.
+Cash, cash equivalents and investments were \$31.1 million at November 26, 2022.
+Cash, cash equivalents and investments by geographic area at November 26, 2022 consisted of \$13.7 million in North America, \$9.1 million in Europe, \$1.4 million in Latin America and \$6.9 million in Asia/Pacific.
+No funds were repatriated to the United States in the first six months of fiscal 2023.
 However, we anticipate repatriation of funds to the United States in subsequent quarters.
 Although the Tax Cuts and Jobs Act generally eliminated federal income tax on future cash repatriation to the United States, cash repatriation may be subject to state and local taxes, withholding or similar taxes.
-See Note 7, Income Taxes of the notes to our consolidated financial statements in Part II, Item 8 of our Annual Report on Form 10-K for the fiscal year ended May 28, 2022, filed August 1, 2022 for further information.
+See Note 7, Income Taxes of the notes to our consolidated financial statements in Part II, Item 8 of our Annual Report on Form 10-K for the fiscal year ended May 28, 2022, filed with the SEC on August 1, 2022 for further information.